SergioCrisostomo/node-audio-server/Readme.md

 - `startServer` - Not implemented yet.
 A node.js server implementation to serve audio.
 - `player` - Not implemented yet, work in progress.
 Client side player.

+## Where the project is at now:

+Creating a prototype (PoC) player with some of the Roadmap functionality.
+WIP.

 ## Roadmap:

 - [x] generate playlists with different bitrates from WAV files